johron/zelkel/README.md

 - [ ] Rewrite in itself
 - [ ] Remove dependence on c libraies: stdlib.h and stdio.h
 - [ ] Implement more data types: strings, floats.
 Upgrade the stack to store pointers and then translate them to correct type

+## Idea
+- For the multitype stack.
+The value will be pused onto a array of pointers.
+And when a operator, procedure, whatever needs to use it it will turn the pointer into what it needs.